Game of Thrones Season 6 Finale – Pairing the Kill with a Wine

 Cersei’s wipe out kill

 This was big.
 This was a statement.
 Cersei was pushed to the brink and hit back hard, and hit just about everyone.
 She killed the High Sparrow, her daughter in-law Queen Margery, a few Tyrells, her uncle, her cousin and a host of others who were gathered to see her tried.
 She unfurled mercilessly on those that embarrassed her, pushed her, and thought they had her.
 She watched in her decorated black, ornate leather gown as the wildfire exploded, and she stood in her window with a smirk on her face raising a glass of wine to her enemies as if to say “Cheers.
 I win.”
 This was a triumphant moment.
-This moment can only be paired with something like a 1947 Cheval Blanc, $7,500.
+This moment can only be paired with something like a Cheval Blanc, ($699).
 It’s what legends are made of.
+Always critically acclaimed cabernet, merlot, cab franc blend from a centuries old, famed chateau in Bordeaux.
+Near perfect scores from all critics – much like our friend Cersei.

 Arya Stark slits Walder Frey